whamcloud/Online-Help/docs/api/rest_API.md

 The API is based on the [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) style, and uses [JSON](http://en.wikipedia.org/wiki/JSON) serialization.
-Some of the resources exposed in the API correspond to functionality within the Lustre file system, while others refer to functionality specific to the Intel® Manager for Lustre software.
+Some of the resources exposed in the API correspond to functionality within the Lustre* file system, while others refer to functionality specific to the Manager for Lustre* software.

 This document consists of a series of sections explaining how to use the API, followed by an [Example client](#1.7), and a detailed [API Reference](#1.8) describing all